How Do Credit Reference Agencies Decide Your Credit Score?

 - Living at an address with a creditor who had debt but didn’t update their address

-- Making too many credit applications in a short period of time
+- Making too many credit applications in a short period

 - Errors on your credit history